-16. USING THE WEB-APP EDITOR
+16. USING THE EDITOR

-The Mojo 61 Editor is a Web-App, an interactive web site that can be used to adjust all sound parameters and other functions.
+The Mojo 61 Editor is interactive: it can be used to adjust all sound parameters and other functions.
 Parameters are generally presented under the form of horizontal sliders for more convenience when using the app from a touch device.
 However, the app can also be used with the mouse from a conventional computer.
 An in-line help can be recalled by tapping on the question mark icon on the top right corner, or on the parameter names in the editing pages.